Carlos Santana Player Props: Pirates vs. Rockies

 Carlos Santana At The Plate

-- Santana is batting .242 with five doubles, two home runs and seven walks.
+- Santana is hitting .246 with six doubles, two home runs and eight walks.

-- In nine of 16 games this season (56.3%) Santana has picked up a hit, and in five of those games he had more than one (31.3%).

-- Santana has an RBI in five of 16 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 35.3% of his games this year, Santana has notched at least one RBI.
+In three of those games (17.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- In four of 16 games this year, he has scored, including multiple runs once.
+- In five of 17 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.